 “Echelon, remember?
 I know everything about you.”

 That makes me uncomfortable.
 There are a lot of things I know about me that make me uncomfortable.
 For instance, the idea of somebody else with the details of that awful summer day with Jenny Winters when I was thirteen makes me want to throw up.
-I shake off the memory and say, “So why are you asking for something you already know I’m not giving?”
+I shake off the memory.
+“So why are you asking for something you already know I’m not giving?”

 “I know all about the Milkmaids,” she says.
 “I want to know how you’re going to protect my son from them.”